Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 https://reference.dashif.org/dash.js/latest/samples/dash-if-reference-player/index.html - for DASH<br>

 > [!NOTE]
 > The RMS streaming URLs will not work with the Azure Media Player.
-It too is being retired, and we can't say we're sad to see it go.
-You will need to replace the AMP with a new player, and you should ideally test the streaming locator with your player of choice.
+It, too, is being retired, and we can't say we're sad to see it go.
+You will need to replace the AMP with a new player, and ideally you should test the streaming locator with your player of choice.

-10. To ensure that it works with your existing AMS account, run the following command:
+10. You can test to ensure that it works with your existing AMS account by running the following command:
 ```
 set Azure__SubscriptionId=<AMS subscription ID>,
 set Azure__ResourceGroupName": <AMS resource group>,
 set Azure__MediaServicesAccountName": <AMS account name>,
 dotnet run ams <path to video file>
 ```
-9. Investigate the code to ensure that it shares the same SDK instructions except connection/credentials part.
+9. Investigate the code to ensure that it shares the same SDK instructions (except for the connection/credentials part).
 This code is in [VodProvider.cs](VodProvider.cs) file.

 ### AMS to RMS code changes explanation

-To repoint AMS SDK to RMS instance, you need to create custome implementation of TokenCredentials class (see [RmsApiKeyCredentials.cs](RmsApiKeyTokenCredentials.cs)).
+To repoint the AMS SDK to the RMS instance, you need to create a custom implementation of the TokenCredentials class (see [RmsApiKeyCredentials.cs](RmsApiKeyTokenCredentials.cs)).

-This is code which you needed to connect SDK to AMS:
+This is the code which you need to connect the SDK to AMS:

 ```csharp
 private MediaServicesAccountResource CreateAmsClient()